 Mobile Proxy Service¶

-For example, sometimes you want to be under the same network IP as the device to do some network testing work or troubleshoot problems.
-FIRERPA’s proxy function supports using the device running FIRERPA as an HTTP network proxy server.
-That is, you can use this function to use this mobile device as a proxy server, sending communication traffic through this device’s network egress.
-Or if you are capturing packets but don’t want the traffic to go out from your local computer, you can set this proxy service as the upstream proxy for mitmproxy.
-This way, you can capture the packets, and all communication traffic still goes out through the original device.
-Or you can use the idle network of many devices as IP proxy services.
+For example, sometimes you may want to perform network testing or troubleshoot issues from the same network IP as your device.
+FIRERPA’s proxy feature allows you to use the device running FIRERPA as an HTTP proxy server—routing your traffic through the device’s own network interface.
+Alternatively, if you’re performing packet capture but don’t want traffic to exit from your local computer, you can configure this proxy service as an upstream proxy for tools like mitmproxy.
+This way, you can capture traffic while ensuring all communication still originates from the original device.
+You could even leverage the idle network connections of multiple devices as IP proxy services.

 Using the Proxy¶

-You can also quickly experience it through the following curl command:
+You can also quickly test the proxy using the following curl command:

 curl -x http://192.168.0.2:65000 https://httpbin.org/ip